-General Information
+General Information:

-Fiberglass flooring in residential applications can be installed by three installation methods.
-The flooring can be installed by the modified loose lay installation method using acrylic double-faced tape under seams, or it can be installed by a full spread option using S-295 or S-299 Flooring Adhesive.
-Fiberglass-reinforced flooring should not be installed by perimeter fastening methods.
+Fiberglass flooring in residential applications can be installed by two installation methods.
+The flooring can be installed by the modified loose lay installation method using acrylic double-faced tape under seams, or it can be installed by a full spread option using Bruce TuffLink Pressure Sensitive Adhesive.
+Fiberglassreinforced flooring should not be installed by perimeter fastening methods.

-In certain areas of the country, where seasonal moisture and humidity changes are severe, the movement in wood subfloors can cause a raised area of a buckle in the flooring near a perimeter pinch point.
+When installed with the modified loose lay method, in certain areas of the country, where seasonal moisture and humidity changes are severe, the movement in wood subfloors can cause a raised area of a buckle in the flooring near a perimeter pinch point.
 Typically, if this happens, it will occur during prolonged periods of cold weather when interior conditions become very dry and the wood subfloor/underlayment components dry out and shrink.
 Should this happen and a buckle occurs, the flooring should be gently lifted or pulled back from the pinch point and re-trimmed.